Know Your Crochet...How to Start Crocheting, Part 5-Rows & Rounds

 Round and Round the Mulberry Bush We Go!

-And like the Mulberry bush, when you crochet in rounds, your project is usually round.
-Rounds are used for projects that are cylindrical in shape like plush arms, legs, bodies, & heads.
-Also hats, Easter eggs, or balls.
-As you're crocheting using rounds, this is what your fabric will look like:
+Similar to the Mulberry bush, when you crochet in rounds, your project typically takes on a circular shape.
+Rounds are ideal for creating cylindrical items such as plush arms, legs, bodies, and heads.
+They are also suitable for making hats, Easter eggs, or balls.
+As you crochet using rounds, your fabric will appear like this:

-Rounds are just as easy as rows, but as you crochet your piece you will crochet in one direction to the left...almost like you're driving a race car ;) You can start your cylindrical project by using the magic ring or by the chain method (click the link for more details)
+Rounds are as simple as rows, but when crocheting your piece, you will work in a leftward direction, much like driving a race car ;) You can begin your cylindrical project using either the magic ring or the chain method (click the link for further details).

 The magic circle is great if you need your project to have a top or bottom or both and the chaining method is perfect if the design is more open like the pic below:

-Real quick, to use the chain method you will chain the number of stitches you need, then fasten the two ends of the chain together by slip stitching the last stitch to the first stitch to make a circle.
+To quickly use the chain method, first chain the required number of stitches.
+Then, join the two ends of the chain by slip stitching the last stitch to the first stitch, forming a circle.

 Counting your rows is as easy as 1..2..3, literally you just count 1..2..3 (he he :))

-But seriously, if you are using the magic ring for your rounds this is how you count: You count your magic ring (which is the center) as the first round and then you move outward counting the rings.
-As your project gets taller you just keep counting the rounds.
+In all seriousness, if you're using the magic ring for your rounds, here's how to count: Consider your magic ring (the center) as the first round, then count the rings as you move outward.
+As your project grows taller, continue counting the rounds.

-And like the picture to the left shows, you use a marker to keep track of where your first stitch was so you can count your rounds correctly.
-But there is a second way to crochet your rounds without using a stitch marker.
+As illustrated in the picture to the left, a marker is used to keep track of the starting point of your first stitch, enabling you to count your rounds accurately.
+However, there is an alternative method to crochet your rounds without a stitch marker.

-You make your magic ring, but instead of continuing on with your stitches, you slip stitch into the 1st stitch of the round closing the gap.
-You then chain 1 (or 2, or 3, depending on the stitch you use) and single (or half or double) crochet in the same stitch you just slip stitched in.
-This will count as your 1st stitch for your next round.
-You can see the difference in the picture to the right:
+Create your magic ring, and instead of proceeding with your stitches, slip stitch into the first stitch of the round to close the gap.
+Then, chain 1 (or 2, or 3, depending on the stitch you are using) and single (or half or double) crochet in the same stitch where you just slip stitched.
+This will serve as your first stitch for the next round.
+You can observe the difference in the picture to the right:

 Now all you have to decide is do I row, or do I round!